Novartis/torchsurv/README.md

 pip install torchsurv
 ```

-or for local installation (from package root)
+or for local installation (from package root / clone of this git repository):

 ```bash
 pip install -e .